 Video and Audio.
 Typically refers to a video and audio circuit, for example, between a venue and the IBC.

-Vehicle Access Permit.
+Vehicle Access and Parking Pass.
 Accreditation Device required for vehicle entry into a venue.

-The 12 official 2014 FIFA World Cup Brazil™ stadiums, plus the IBC.
+The 11 official 2018 FIFA World Cup Russia™ stadiums, plus the IBC.

 Venue Information Assistant.